viters/docs/reference/system/revisions.md

 List all revisions that exist in Directus.

+If using REST, learn more about using [SEARCH](/reference/introduction#search-http-method).

 ::: tip Permissions

 The data returned in this endpoint will be filtered based on the user's permissions.
 For example, revisions that apply